What drives people to work? Is it the motivation for rewards or the fear of being punished?

 These examples show the impact poor performance, negligence to company rules, inappropriate behaviour, and other severe actions can have on your career.

-Negative incentives are implemented to prevent employees from such behaviour and maintain a healthy, safe, and productive work environment.
+Companies take a negative incentive approach to prevent employees from such behavior and maintain a healthy, safe, and productive work environment.

 Incentive theory of motivation postulates the use of incentives to drive performance and desired behaviour.